 These word‐forms may not display much regularity, in the sense of behaving like normal nouns, but they do score highly for uniformity, in the sense of “did you say li estas, ni estos, or mi estus?”

 Esperanto adjectives end in a superficially latinate ‑A, then add inflections to agree with the noun they modify.
-If there's any logic behind this, wouldn't it imply you need to put similar markers on la?
-That's how things work in the natural languages Zamenhof was copying here: if noun phrase agreement belongs anywhere, it's on articles.
+If there's any logic behind this, wouldn't it imply you need to put similar markers on the definite article la?
+That's how things work in the natural languages Zamenhof copied the word from: if there's one place in a noun phrase where inflections belong, it's on articles.

-Above all, why oh why did Zamenhof give his “simple” international language obligatory case‐and‐number concord?
+Above all, why oh why did Zamenhof give his “simple” international language universal obligatory case‐and‐number concord?
 The Esperanto for “the houses are new” is la domoJ estas novaJ – which is on the fussy end of the scale even by European standards.
-Compare French les maisonS sont nouvelleS, where the “plural endings” are silent; German die HäusER sind neu, where the predicate shows no concord; or Russian домА новЫЕ, which while it does have agreement at least compensates by letting you leave some words out.
+Compare French les maisonS sont nouvelleS, where the “plural endings” are silent; German die HäusER sind neu, where the predicate shows no concord; or Russian domA novY, which has a special short form.
 Even Volapük didn't get it this wrong – domS binom nulik!

 Why, other than because of European tradition, do we need a one‐word label for 10³ (“thousand” = mil instead of “ten hundred”) but not for 10⁴ (“myriad”) or 10⁵ (“lakh”); and a label for 10⁶ (“million” = miliono) but not for 10⁷ (“crore”) or 10⁸ (a Japanese “oku”)?
 If Esperanto was built around the S.I. system of prefixes this might make sense, but there's no sign Zamenhof ever heard of “kilo‑” etc. Indeed, pico is the Esperanto for pizza!